Availity/availity-ekko/README.md

 ## Route Matching

-Ekko is designed to try match the route the most closely matches the incoming request.
-The route that matches the most parameters (header, form or request body) wins.
+Ekko is designed to try use response of the route definition that most closely matches the incoming request.
+Ekko introspects the request body and headers to determine which route configuration is used to return a file response.

 ## Server Configuration